ferrucc-io/ferruccio/content/draft/building-product.md

 3. **Optimise for the most common question not the most complex one**

-Optimise for speed and ease of use of the happy path use case
+Optimise for speed and ease of use of the happy path

 4. **Guarantee trust in data**

-Be conservative and aim for a quality over quantity in data collection and analysis
+Be conservative and aim for quality over quantity in both data collection and analysis

 5. **Context specific over generic use cases**